robphoenix/bordeltabernacle.github.io/_posts/2015-08-24-logical-short-circuit.md

 {% highlight javascript %}
 > node  // Yep, node has a REPL!!
 Awesome!
-> var name = '';  // This could also be null or false, but not ' '
+> var name = false;  // This could also be null or '', but not ' '
-undefined
 > name
-''
+false
 > console.log(name);

-undefined
+false
 > console.log(name || 'Anonymous');
 Anonymous
-undefined
 > name = 'Son House';
 'Son House'
 > console.log(name);
 Son House
-undefined
 > console.log(name || 'Anonymous');
 Son House
-undefined
 {% endhighlight %}

 If we switch the values on either side of the `||`, then the left hand side will always convert to `true` and this will essentially make using this technique redundant.